Translational Mechanical Converter (MA)

 -

-- mass fraction ( is specific humidity, which is synonymous with water vapour mass fraction).
+- mass fraction ( is the specific humidity, which is synonymous with the mass fraction of water vapour);

 -